ringcentral/ringcentral-web-phone/README.md

 ### API changes

-2.0 version is a complete rewrite of the RingCentral Web Phone SDK.
-The API is completely different from the previous version.
+2.x version is a complete rewrite of the RingCentral Web Phone SDK.
+The API is completely different from 1.x version.

 ### Behavior changes

 #### ringing audio

 This SDK doesn't play ringing audio when there is incoming call or outgoing call.
-It's up to the app to play the audio.
+It's up to the developer/app to play the audio.
 It's a by design change.

+We made this change because we want to give the developer/app more flexibility.
+And playing ringing audio is not a core feature of the SDK.
+It's more about how the app interacts with end users.

 #### call forward

 SDK 1.x treats forwarding as answering the call and then transfer the call.
 SDK 2.x treats forwarding as sending a SIP message to the SIP server to forward the call.
+I would like to say this is more like a bug fix than a behavior change.

 ## Maintainers Notes